opendatateam/udata/docs/adapting-settings.md

 **default**: All IANA registered TLDs

 List of allowed TLDs.
-When using udata on an intranet, you might want to add your own custom TLDs:
+When using uData on an intranet, you might want to add your own custom TLDs:

 ```python
 from udata.settings import Defaults